Table of Contents

 3. Simplify the manager role

 We’ve talked about revitalizing the middle manager's role and improving their experience, and research supports that notion.
 McKinsey offers solutions that suggest a need for focusing on the manager experience as much as employee experience (EX) and candidate experience (CX) have become focus points for organizations.
 The focus should be on proactively engaging managers (and leaders) with reviewing, designing, and redesigning the systems, processes, and practices they are required to complete and participate in.
-Think of cycles and processes related to budgeting, performance management, purchasing, financial reporting, operational reviews, required meetings and reports, approvals, etc. Finally, make a formal review of spans of control a regular event, focusing on reducing task volumes and providing time for quality people coaching and management activity.
+Think of cycles and processes related to budgeting, performance management, purchasing, financial reporting, operational reviews, required meetings and reports, and approvals.
+Finally, make a formal review of spans of control a regular event, focusing on reducing task volumes and providing time for quality people coaching and management activity.

 4. Redesign leadership and managerial development